 “I’m a physical therapist,” Victoria says.
 “I knew there was something seriously wrong with my daughter.
 Her condition was deteriorating fast and my husband and I became very concerned.”

 Sophia was transferred to Children’s Minnesota in Minneapolis and, like Aria, was treated with immunoglobulin.
 “After seven days she started to get a little better,” Victoria says.
 “I asked the doctors ‘What’s the next step?’
 They said, ‘We’re going to have a doctor from Gillette come to evaluate her and, hopefully, they’ll accept Sophia into their rehab program.’”

 “We Love Our Gillette Team”

 Victoria says she feels grateful and lucky her daughter is at Gillette.
 “We love our Gillette team.
 Dr. Sinner is her main doctor and checks on Sophia all the time,” Victoria says.
 Like Aria Long, Sophia’s care at Gillette is coordinated and comprehensive.
-She’s been in the Gillette Inpatient Rehabilitation Unit since Monday, Oct.
-8, 2018, and her mother has already seen improvements.
+Victoria was in the Gillette Inpatient Rehabilitation Unit in October 2018, and her mother quickly noticed improvements.